GDG-MGMCOET/JS-WORKSHOP/m05-loops/readme.md

 ## for Loop

-- Repeats code a set number of times.
+- Repeats code a fixed number of times.

 ## while Loop